stirobot/evothings-examples/README.md

 I really liked the evothings example code that made gps data on the linkit one into jsonp.
 I though the example was pretty straightforward and I wanted to add some things to it (expose some of the other data from GPS in the json.
 So, I forked their code to retain all the linkback to them, attribution, documenation, and proper Apache license statements.

+The only folder I've modified or added things to is the one regarding mediatek examples.

 **end added by me**

 **below is the original readme**